tbaggett/xfgloss/README.md

 **Added to:** Slider

 Allows a color value to be specified for a Slider's left side of the track, up to the current thumb position.
 Possible values are either named colors or numeric color values.

+**KNOWN ISSUE:** Modifying this property causes both the left and right sides of the track's colors to be changed on Android devices running API 21 (Lollipop).
+Android's native support for this property was incorrectly implemented in that API level.
+This property works as expected on Android devices running all other API levels between 16 (Jelly Bean) and 23 (Marshmallow).

 **Xaml Example:**
 ```